joehunterdev/react-complete-guide/readme.md

 - export function as custom hook
 - but maintain state to handle in your render component
 - i would guess that the instructor expects a component to just handle the request ?
-- conditional display should be handled in component ?
+- conditional dis should be handled in component ?

 #### Building a Custom Http Hook